theCodedMike/learning-rust/design-patterns/dive-into-design-patterns/examples/6_catalog_of_design_patterns/1_creational_design_patterns/2_abstract_factory/Abstract Factory.md

 ![](../../../../assets/uml_WinFactory.png)

 The same UI elements in a cross-platform application are expected to behave similarly, but look a little bit different under different operating systems.
-Moreover, it’s your job to make sure that the UI elements match the style of the current operating system.
-You wouldn’t want your program to render macOS controls when it’s executed in Windows.
+Moreover, it's your job to make sure that the UI elements match the style of the current operating system.
+You wouldn't want your program to render macOS controls when it's executed in Windows.
 译:

 The Abstract Factory interface declares a set of creation methods that the client code can use to produce different